-The University of Georgia (UGA) is hiring a cluster of six tenure-track or tenured faculty in Environmental Artificial Intelligence (AI) through a Presidential Faculty Hiring Initiative over two years with three positions to start August 2022, and three positions to start August 2023.
-The faculty positions are distributed over the following four departments within Franklin College of Arts and Sciences: Department of Geography, Department of Marine Sciences, Department of Statistics and the Department of Anthropology.
+The University of Georgia (UGA) is hiring a cluster of seven tenure-track or tenured faculty in Environmental Artificial Intelligence (AI) through a Presidential Faculty Hiring Initiative over two years with four positions that are starting in the 2022-2023 academic year, and three positions starting August 2024.
+The faculty positions are distributed over the following four departments within Franklin College of Arts and Sciences: Department of Geography, Department of Marine Sciences, Department of Statistics and Department of Anthropology.

 - advancing machine learning capabilities in sensor networks and remotely sensed data;

-- simulating and evaluating environmental responses at multiple scales and to plan for resource management strategies; and
+- simulating and evaluating environmental responses at multiple scales and planning for resource management strategies; and

 - evaluating relationships between environmental forcing mechanisms and responses.

-Collectively, these new faculty members will contribute to the understanding of ecosystem resiliency in the face of sea-level rise, increasingly extreme weather events, and ocean warming and acidification, as these are the most challenging and pressing research problems of our time.
-It has vast implications for decision-makers and the public for adapting to and mitigating environmental change.
-To facilitate interaction among these researchers each faculty member will join the existing Environmental AI working group and be encouraged to collaborate with faculty in related research centers or institutes across campus.
-In the coming years, UGA will hire a total of 50 faculty in eight different clusters through this broad initiative focused on data science and artificial intelligence.
+Collectively, these new faculty members will contribute to the understanding of ecosystem resiliency in the face of sea-level rise, increasingly extreme weather events, ocean warming and acidification, and how these climate patterns have changed through time.
+These are the most challenging and pressing research problems of our time with vast implications for decision-makers and the public for adapting to and mitigating environmental change.
+To facilitate interaction among these researchers, each faculty member will join the existing Environmental AI working group and be encouraged to collaborate with faculty in related research centers or institutes across campus.